godotengine/godot-docs/classes/class_light3d.rst

 :ref:`BakeMode<enum_Light3D_BakeMode>` **BAKE_STATIC** = ``1``

 Light is taken into account in static baking (:ref:`VoxelGI<class_VoxelGI>`, :ref:`LightmapGI<class_LightmapGI>`, SDFGI (:ref:`Environment.sdfgi_enabled<class_Environment_property_sdfgi_enabled>`)).
 The light can be moved around or modified, but its global illumination will not update in real-time.
-This is suitable for subtle changes (such as flickering torches), but generally not large changes such as toggling a light on and off.

 \ **Note:** The light is not baked in :ref:`LightmapGI<class_LightmapGI>` if :ref:`editor_only<class_Light3D_property_editor_only>` is ``true``.

+\ **Note:** When using :ref:`LightmapGI<class_LightmapGI>`, both the direct and indirect light are baked.
+Since direct light is baked, the light doesn't display a specular lobe on static lightmapped meshes.
+Shadows on static lightmapped meshes will also look less detailed, but the light still casts shadows that can be displayed on dynamic objects.
+Since real-time light computations are skipped on static lightmapped meshes, this bake mode improves runtime performance compared to :ref:`BAKE_DYNAMIC<class_Light3D_constant_BAKE_DYNAMIC>` and :ref:`BAKE_DISABLED<class_Light3D_constant_BAKE_DISABLED>`.

 .. _class_Light3D_constant_BAKE_DYNAMIC: